BenKennish/TaskTamer/README.md

 the trigger process exits (after resuming the target processes).
 You might use this if you arrange for the script to run every time Windows runs a new process.

-`-LowPriorityWaiting` : Script runs in low priority mode while waiting for the trigger process to exit (to minimise performance impact).

 `-TriggerProcessPollInterval #` : if `#` is a positive integer, AutoSuspender will poll the memory usage of the trigger process every `#` seconds.
 This can be useful in gathering information but can have a small performance impact so